 When you log in to Weblate, you will see an overview of projects and components as well as their translation progress.
-New in version 2.5.

 By default, this will show the components of projects you are watching, cross-referenced with your preferred languages.
 You can switch to different views using the navigation tabs.